 Jesus told the crowds all these things in parables; without a parable he told them nothing.
 This was to fulfill what had been spoken through the prophet: "I will open my mouth to speak in parables; I will proclaim what has been hidden from the foundation of the world."

-Humble beginnings can have an extraordinary outcome when the work in question is God's work.
+Humble beginnings can have an extraordinary outcome when the project in question is God's work.
 There is an encouragement to us all to keep doing the little bit of good we are able to do.
 It may not seem much in our own eyes or in the eyes of others, yet God can work powerfully through whatever little good we do, in ways that will surprise us.
 We can all plant the equivalent of the mustard seed; we can all be the equivalent of the leaven.
 The little initiative, the small gesture, the offer of help, can all bear fruit in ways that we could never have imagined at the time.
 The Lord can work powerfully through our smallest efforts if they are done out of love for him.
 Our calling is often to plant some good seed and to trust that the Lord will do the rest.